dawsbot/generator-db-nm/app/templates/github/contributing.md

 # Contributing to <%= moduleName %>

-:metal::tada:Thank you for helping with <%= moduleName %>! :tada::metal:
+:metal::tada: Thank you for helping with <%= moduleName %>! :tada::metal:

 <br>